Cantor correlations I. Operator systems and Cantor games: Cantor no-signalling correlations

 \begin{lemma} Let $(X_n)_{n\in \bb{N}}$, $(Y_n)_{n\in \bb{N}}$, $(A_n)_{n\in \bb{N}}$ and $(B_n)_{n\in \bb{N}}$ be inductive families of sets, and $\Gamma_n : \cl D_{A_n}\otimes\cl D_{B_n} \to \cl D_{X_n}\otimes\cl D_{Y_n}$ be a no-signalling correlation, $n\in \bb{N}$.
 The family $(\Gamma_n)_{n\in\bb{N}}$ is inductive if and only if

 \end{lemma}

-Before the next theorem, we will need an auxiliary fact about operator systems inductive limits, which may be interesting in its own right.
+In the proof of the next theorem, we will need an auxiliary fact about operator system inductive limits.
 Let $\tau$ be an operator system tensor product (see \cite{kptt}).
 We will say that $\tau$ \emph{commutes with inductive limits} if, for every inductive sequence

 in the operator system category, and every operator system $\cl T$, we have that

 up to a canonical complete order isomorphism.

 \begin{lemma} Let $\tau$ be an operator system tensor product that commutes with inductive limits, and